 Perform the future-year baseline simulation to obtain PGM results for quality assurance (QA) checks.
-The QA checks will assist in determining whether different computer systems or utilizing a smaller domain (i.e., window-down approach) significantly impacts the model results.
+The QA checks will assist in determining whether different computer systems or utilizing a smaller domain (i.e., window-down approach) significantly impacts the model results, as compared to the WAQS future-year baseline results.
 In addition to demonstrating proper transfer of the modeling platform and verifying that model results are similar to the WAQS model platform, this simulation will provide the basis of comparison for the subsequent simulations to ensure that model-estimated differences are a result of changes in the model inputs, and not artifacts of the computer system or reducing the model domain.
-While other analyses could be helpful and may be provided as part of the QA checks, each NEPA project should compare their PGM results to the WAQS future-year baseline results for key species (including ozone, NO2, CO, and PM2.5 species) and Air Quality Related Values (AQRVs) (including deposition and visibility) to verify that the results are similar.
-The comparisons should analyze the percentage difference and absolute difference using spatial figures and timeseries plots at selected monitor sites.
+While other analyses could be helpful and may be provided as part of the QA checks, each NEPA project will need to compare their PGM results to the WAQS future-year baseline results for key species (including ozone, NO2, CO, and PM2.5 species) and Air Quality Related Values (AQRVs) (including deposition and visibility) to verify that the results are similar.
+The comparisons will need to analyze the percentage difference and absolute difference using spatial figures and timeseries plots at selected monitor sites.
 Percentage differences can be large in grid cells, where the species concentration approaches zero.
-Therefore, the absolute differences should be evaluated in those cases.
+Therefore, the absolute differences will need to be evaluated in those cases.
 Figure 1 shows an example of a QA check comparing a model test case to the WAQS reference case.
-Typically, differences should be less than 0.1% or less than 0.1 ppb or 0.1 ug/m3 for key species and for most hours and grid cells.
+Typically, differences should be less than 0.1% or less than 0.1 ppb or 0.1 ug/m3 for key species and 0.001 kg/ha/yr for nitrogen and sulfur deposition and 0.1 dV for visibility AQRVs for most hours and grid cells.
 Although, larger differences found at limited numbers of grid cells and hours may be acceptable.
-When larger differences are observed, the model input data and model configuration should be evaluated to identify the cause of the differences (and corrected if necessary) and the results should be shared with the Coordinating Agencies to determine the acceptability.
-Results of QA checks should be summarized and shared with the Lead Agency and Coordinating Agencies for review and concurrence prior to conducting the air quality assessment.
+When larger differences are observed, the model input data and model configuration will need to be evaluated to identify the cause of the differences (and corrected if necessary) and the results will need to be shared with the NEPA Cooperating Agencies to determine the acceptability.
+Results of QA checks will need to be summarized and shared with the Lead Agency and NEPA Cooperating Agencies for review and concurrence prior to conducting the air quality assessment.

 Develop project-specific emissions and add them to the future-year baseline emissions data.